Massage: Sports, business and organizations

 Massage developed alongside athletics in both Ancient China and Ancient Greece.
 Taoist priests developed massage in concert with their Kung Fu gymnastic movements, while Ancient Greek Olympians used a specific type of trainer ("aleiptes") who would rub their muscles with oil.
 Pehr Ling's introduction to massage also came about directly as a result of his study of gymnastic movements.

 The 1984 Summer Olympics in Los Angeles was the first time that massage therapy was televised as it was being performed on the athletes.
 And then, during the 1996 Summer Olympics in Atlanta massage therapy was finally offered as a core medical service to the US Olympic Team.
 Massage has been employed by businesses and organizations such as the U.S. Department of Justice, Boeing and Reebok.
 Athletes such as Michael Jordan and LeBron James have personal massage therapists that at times even travel with them.

 Types and methods

 Acupressure

 Acupressure [from Latin acus "needle" (see acuity) + pressure (n.)] is a technique similar in principle to acupuncture.
 It is based on the concept of life energy which flows through "meridians" in the body.
 In treatment, physical pressure is applied to acupuncture points with the aim of clearing blockages in those meridians.
 Pressure may be applied by fingers, palm, elbow, toes or with various devices.

 Some medical studies have suggested that acupressure may be effective at helping manage nausea and vomiting, for helping lower back pain, tension headaches, stomach ache, among other things, although such studies have been found to have a high likelihood of bias.

-Aquatic bodywork

-Aquatic bodywork comprises a diverse set of massage and bodywork forms performed in water.
-This includes land-based forms performed in water (e.g., Aquatic Craniosacral Therapy, Aquatic Myofascial Release Therapy, etc.), as well as forms specific to warm water pools (e.g., Aquatic Integration, Dolphin Dance, Healing Dance, Jahara technique, WaterDance, Watsu).